OutSystems/docs-support/src/release-notes/mabs/mabs-versions.md

     </tbody>
 </table>

+# Deprecated

+You can select the version in the configuration and build apps with it, but you get limited support.
+Limited support means that you get advice and workarounds through the support requests, but there are no bug fixes for the version.

 <div class="info" markdown="1">

 ## **Version 8.1** - [See Release Notes](https://success.outsystems.com/Support/Release_Notes/Mobile_Apps_Build_Service_Versions/MABS_8_Release_notes#mabs-version-8.1)<br/>
-Released on April 6 2022 <br/>
-To be deprecated on May 11 2023
+Released on April 6 2022 <br/>Deprecated on May 11 2023<br/>
+Obsolete date to be announced

 </div>